explore physical computing and design thinking

 After building a strong foundation of core skills through the previous two modules, students explore a design challenge around therapy robots.
 Students are encouraged to research the various ways therapy robots are used.

 Therapy robots are used to help reduce stress, increase cognitive function, train youth and future pet owners in animal care.
 For example, in Benchmark Senior Living at Plymouth Crossings, Massachusetts, electronic pets are used to help brighten the mood of elderly residents, while also stimulating cognitive function.
+The PARO robot even has FDA approval for use in dementia.

 Others have used robotic babies to create interactive training for new parents who need help in childcare, Engaged Couples Raise Robot Babies